kevinakasam/BeltDrivenEnder3/README.md

 <img src="Pictures/print_examples/bad_flow.JPEG" width="250"/> <img src="Pictures/print_examples/bad_flow2.JPEG" width="250"/>

 ### A word about *linear rails*.
-There's a reason I haven't done a rail version in a very long time: Rails are no better than rollers in terms of quality.
+There's a reason I haven't made a rail version in a very long time: Rails are not better than rollers in ***terms of quality***.
 At least the cheap rails you can buy on AliExpress.
 The tolerances are not good, they don't last long and can give z artifacts that you don't have with rollers.
 From time to time I get messages that the x axis drops as soon as the power is turned off.
 Every time that happens the mod uses rails.
 And like almost of those has cheap china rails.
 The problem with these cheap rails is that there is no friction at all, no tension and the Z axis is very poorly guided.
 The little Z motor has to carry all the weight because the rails are so loose they can't take any load.
 You also have to take care of the rails, lubricate and clean them from time to time, and make sure they don't leak.
 So you will spend a lot of money on a set of rails if you want good rails.
 Plus lubricants, cleaners, etc. Also, mounting the rails is more complicated.
 With wheels, you spent almost nothing on a new wheel, put it on, and you are good to go.
 So I recommend trying wheels first and if you still want rails, you just need to print two small adapters to install the rails.
 Keep things simple ;)